flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 #### Console software submissions

-Console software submissions that are not sufficiently user facing or offers very niche, technical or limited functionality will not be accepted.
+Console software submissions are not accepted anymore.
+Exceptions may be given to Flatpak or Flathub related tooling.

 #### Minimal submissions